KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Serves as the base class for exceptions that are thrown by the XML Paper Specification (XPS) packaging and serialization APIs.á

-    throw [System.Windows.Xps.XpsException]::New("Serves as the base class for exceptions that are thrown by the XML Paper Specification (XPS) packaging and serialization APIs.")
+    throw [System.Windows.Xps.XpsException]::New('Serves as the base class for exceptions that are thrown by the XML Paper Specification (XPS) packaging and serialization APIs.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Xps.XpsException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Xps.XpsException.aspx)